When and How to Fool Explainable Models (and Humans) with Adversarial Examples: Conclusions

 \section{Conclusions}

-In this paper, we have introduced a comprehensive framework to rigorously study the possibilities and limitations of adversarial examples in explainable machine learning scenarios, in which the input, the model's predictions and the explanations are assessed by humans.
-First, we have extended the notion of adversarial examples in order to fit in such scenarios, which have allowed us to examine different adversarial attack paradigms.
+In this paper, we have introduced a comprehensive framework to rigorously study the possibilities and limitations of adversarial examples in explainable machine learning scenarios, in which the input, the predictions of the models and the explanations are assessed by humans.
+First, we have extended the notion of adversarial examples in order to fit in such scenarios, which has allowed us to examine different adversarial attack paradigms.
 Furthermore, we thoroughly analyze how adversarial attacks should be designed in order to mislead explainable machine learning models (and humans) depending on a wide range of factors such as the type of task addressed, the expertise of the users querying the model, as well as the type, scope or impact of the explanation methods used to justify the decisions of the models.
+Furthermore, the introduced attack paradigms have been illustrated using two representative image classification tasks and two different explanation methods based on feature-attribution explanations and example-based explanations.
 Overall, the proposed framework provides a comprehensive road map for the design of malicious attacks in realistic scenarios involving explainable models and a human supervision, contributing to a more rigorous study of adversarial examples in the field of explainable machine learning.